State Taxes

 What are my Utah Military and Veteran State Tax Benefits?

-Utah State Taxes on Military Retired Pay: A recently passed Utah law (SB 11) provides a tax credit for all military retired pay that is included in their federal adjusted gross income.
-This tax credit is retroactive to January 1, 2021 and will be available for Utah taxes filed in 2022.
-Utah Code 59-10-1043
+Utah State Taxes on Military Retired Pay: Utah provides a tax credit for military retired pay that is included in their federal adjusted gross income.
+The amount of the tax credit is the product of the retired Service members federally taxable military retired pay multiplied 0.0485.

 Learn more about Utah State Taxes on Military Retired Pay